-Governments in some international markets in which we operate have implemented measures aimed at reducing healthcare costs to limit the overall level of government expenditures.
+Governments in certain international markets in which we operate have implemented measures, and may in the future implement new or additional measures, aimed at reducing healthcare costs to limit the overall level of government expenditures.
 These measures vary by country and include, among other things, patient access restrictions, suspensions on price increases, prospective and possible retroactive price reductions and other recoupments and increased mandatory discounts or rebates, recoveries of past price increases and greater importation of drugs from lower-cost countries.
 In addition, certain countries set prices by reference to the prices in other countries where our products are marketed.
-Thus, our inability to secure adequate prices in a particular country may impair our ability to obtain acceptable prices in existing and potential new markets, which may limit market growth.
+Thus, our inability to obtain and maintain adequate prices in a particular country may adversely affect our ability to secure acceptable prices in existing and potential new markets, which may limit market growth.
 The continued implementation of pricing actions throughout Europe may also lead to higher levels of parallel trade.

 In the U.S., federal and state legislatures, health agencies and third-party payors continue to focus on containing the cost of health care.
-Legislative and regulatory proposals, enactments to reform health care insurance programs and increasing pressure from social sources could significantly influence the manner in which our products are prescribed and purchased.
+Legislative and regulatory proposals, enactments to reform health care insurance programs and increasing pressure from social sources could significantly influence the way our products are prescribed and purchased.
 It is possible that additional federal health care reform measures will be adopted in the future, which could result in increased pricing pressure and reduced reimbursement for our products and otherwise have an adverse impact on our condensed consolidated financial position or results of operations.
+There is also significant economic pressure on state budgets that may result in states increasingly seeking to achieve budget savings through mechanisms that limit coverage or payment for our drugs.
+Managed care organizations are also continuing to seek price discounts and, in some cases, to impose restrictions on the coverage of certain drugs.

 Our products are also susceptible to increasing competition in many markets from generics, biosimilars, prodrugs and other products approved under alternative regulatory pathways.
 Generic versions of drugs, biosimilars and other products approved under alternative regulatory pathways are likely to be sold at substantially lower prices than branded products.
-Accordingly, the introduction of such products, as well as other lower-priced competing products, significantly reduce both the price that we receive for such marketed products and the volume of products that we sell, which negatively impacts revenues.
+Accordingly, the introduction of such products, as well as other lower-priced competing products, may significantly reduce both the price that we receive for such marketed products and the volume of products that we sell, which will negatively impact our revenues.